SushyDev/vapor-store/README.md

 - Current release doesn't work
 - Compile Vapor Store yourself for a working version
-- No way of generating a games list

 - Make it so the download popup appears sooner for better user feedback